HuiGuanLab/ms-sl/README.md

 ## MS-SL on Charades-STA

 ### Required Data
-The video feature and text feature of the Charades-STA dataset can be downloaded [Here](https://pan.baidu.com/s/1UNu67hXCbA6ZRnFVPVyJOA?pwd=8bh4).
-Run the following script to place the data in the specified path.
+Run the following script to download the video feature and text feature of the Charades-STA dataset and place them in the specified path.
+The data can also be downloaded from [Baidu pan](https://pan.baidu.com/s/1UNu67hXCbA6ZRnFVPVyJOA?pwd=8bh4).

 ```
 ROOTPATH=$HOME/VisualSearch